 - Facebook Groups.
 These are becoming increasingly popular and plentiful.
-They will range from individual town pages, such as our ‘Bude Holiday Cottage Owners Direct‘, through County/Regional Groups like ‘Cornwall and Devon Holidays Direct‘ and ‘Cornwall Holiday Homes Direct‘, national ones such as Book Your Holiday Direct, and huge ones such as ‘Dog-Friendly Holiday Accommodation‘, which has over 60,000 members.
+They will range from individual town pages, such as our ‘Bude Holiday Cottage Owners Direct‘, through County/Regional Groups like ‘Cornwall and Devon Holidays Direct‘ and ‘Cornwall Holiday Homes Direct‘, national ones such as Book Your Holiday Direct, and huge ones such as ‘Dog-Friendly Holiday Accommodation‘, which has 80,000 members.
 In these Groups, you can browse through the various albums or post your own individual request for area/size/budget facilities etc and then you just wait for owners to respond to you!
 It’s certainly the easiest way! 🙂

 - If you must use the big sites and you find a property you like, Google it by name or search for clues in the description, photos or captions.
 Don’t forget that much of the best accommodation is not listed on these big sites anyway because of the hassles and expenses involved.

 - Try using the #bookdirect hashtag on your favourite social media sites.

 Quite apart from saving money, when you book direct with the holiday home owner you will always give you a much better, more personalised experience and they will then be on-hand to help with any local knowledge or query you might have.
 Try asking Booking.com how far away the nearest shop is!!